 - Organize your clothes by season, purpose, and size.
 Organizing so thoroughly serves two purposes.
 First, it will make packing easier now and, secondly, it will make unpacking easier when you’re at your new place.
 By sorting your clothes by size, you make it easier to fit items in different sized boxes, maximizing your use of space.
 Once you’re at your new home, having your boxes carefully organized will help you decide which boxes need to be unpacked immediately and which can wait a bit, or even go into storage until the appropriate season.

 - Fold your wardrobe tightly before putting them in a box.
 Packing clothes is all about maximizing space.
 Because they’re made of cloth and can bunch up, clothes can sometimes take up a lot of unnecessary volume in a box.
-By tightly folding or rolling your clothes you can limit the volume they take up to an absolute minimum (don’t be too rough with delicate cloths, however).
+By tightly folding or rolling your clothes you can limit the volume they take up to an absolute minimum (don’t be too rough with delicate clothes, however).

 - Pack shoes separately.
 Shoes are often stored near clothes so it’s tempting to just throw them into the same box.
 You should pack your shoes separately in order to protect your clothes from dirt and maintain the shape of your shoes.